Find out the latest information about missed black bin, green bin and burgundy bin collections here.

 Dog and cat waste

-Waxed packaging or drinks cartons - these can be recycled at the Household Waste Recycling Centres at Stonegravels and Buttermilk Lane
+Waxed packaging or drinks cartons - these go in your burgundy bin, or alternatively can be recycled at the Household Waste Recycling Centres at Stonegravels and Buttermilk Lane.

 Plastic bottles, plastic containers, cans, glass bottles or jars, foil, paper, or other items that can be recycled in the burgundy bin